Janneli Chapin, LPC

 Current: Maitri IV Retreat / Past: Maitri Retreats 1-V / Family Systems / Psychopathology II / The Art of Clinical Mental Health Counseling / Assessment / Therapeutic Relations II / Human Development / Clinical Tutorial Supervision, The Clinical Interview, Field Placement: Social Action, Maitri Space Awareness, Music Therapy, Creative Arts Therapy, Vocal Pedagogy.

-Janneli Chapin, MA, LPC, and music therapist, is a retired core faculty member of the Contemplative Psychotherapy and Buddhist Psychology (CPBP) concentration.
+Janneli Chapin, MA, LPC, and music therapist, is a retired core faculty member of the Buddhism-Informed Contemplative Counseling (CPBP) concentration.
 She has taught as an adjunct faculty for Naropa University over a span of 30 years and is particularly interested in mentoring students in contemplative meditation practices and how these inform the psychotherapist-counselor who seeks to decolonize multicultural counseling.
 She has worked in a variety of settings from community mental health, psychiatric and rehabilitation hospitals, family center, the VA, non-profits, and private practice.
 Janneli and her family built an off-grid sustainable earthship in the mountains where people in extreme states of mind were invited in community to work in greenhouses, tend goats, and make cheese.
 She has completed a three-year meditation retreat with the Venerable Dzigar Kongtrul Rinpoche.

 Search Naropa University